teresafinn/teresafinn.github.io/_posts/writings/2015-05-19-lady-chatterley-and-other-thoughts.md

 ---
 layout: post
-title: Lady Chatterly's Lover and Other Miscellany
+title: Lady Chatterly's Lover... and Other Miscellany
-excerpt: "Contributing to open source doesnt have to be intimidating."
+excerpt: "More than simply sex."
 modified:
 categories: articles
 tags: